Norway rat (Rattus norvegicus)

-- Steel garbage cans are a better choice than plastic, which the rats may chew through.
+Steel garbage cans are a better choice than plastic

-- Near buildings, rake up and dispose of fruits and nuts that fall from trees.
-It’s not a bad idea to wrap these trees with sheet metal, so the rats can’t climb up and feed in them.
-Prune low-hanging branches, too.
+Near buildings, rake up and dispose of fruits and nuts that fall from trees.

-- Store large bags of flour, grain, pet food, or livestock feed on open-wire shelves.
-Bottom shelf should be at least 18″ off the ground.
+Store large bags of flour, grain, pet food, or livestock feed in secure containers

 Remove their nesting sites: